 - Her mother asked her why she ran home after school.

-- He didn’t notice that his socks were on backwards.
+- He didn’t notice that his socks were on backward.

 Between Some Adjectives

 When using multiple adjectives to describe one item, you sometimes need commas between them.
 This can get confusing, but the rule of thumb is that if you could put and between the adjectives, you need a comma.
 Another way to think about it is if you switched the adjectives around, would it still sound right?
 If it would not sound right switched around, you don’t need a comma.